sne11ius/stunden/README.md

  - Follow this to install jspf in your local repo: https://code.google.com/p/jspf/issues/detail?id=26
  - Clone stunden and all plugins you wish to use
+ - run `mvn install && mvn assemly:single` for stunden
- - run `mvn assemly:single` for stunden and all plugins
+ - run `mvn assemly:single` for all plugins
  - create configuration file for stunden
  - run something like
 ```